Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

-\textit{Input:} Horn formula~$\varphi$ seen as a set~$\C$ of Horn clauses.\\ \textit{Output:} Minimal Hamming distance between any two models of~$\C$.\\ \textit{Method:} \begin{asparaenum}[Step~1:] \item For all variables~$x$ occurring in~$\C$, add the tautological clause $\neg x \lor x$.
-Apply the following rules to~$\C$ until no more clauses and literals can be removed and no new clauses can be added. \begin{itemize} \item Unit resolution and unit subsumption: If the clause set contains a unit clause $x$ (or $\neg x$, respectively), remove all clauses containing the literal $x$ (or $\neg x$, respectively) and remove all literals $\neg x$ (or $x$, respectively) from the remaining clauses. \item Hyper-resolution with binary implications: Resolve all negative literals of a clause simultaneously with binary implications possessing identical premises.
+\algorithm{\textsc{Horn} $\MSD$} {A Horn formula~$\varphi$ given as a set of Horn clauses (cf.\ the plain base of $\iE_2$ given in~\cite{CreignouKZ-08}).} {``$\leq 1$ model'' or the minimal Hamming distance of any two distinct models of~$\varphi$.} { For each variable~$x$ in~$\varphi$, add the clause $(\neg x \lor x)$.\\ Let $\U := \emptyset$.\\ Apply the following rules to~$\varphi$ until no more clauses and literals can be removed and no new clauses can be added.

+\emph{Unit resolution and unit subsumption:} Let $\bar{u}$ denote the complement of a literal~$u$.
+If the clause set contains a unit clause $u$, remove all clauses containing the literal $u$ and remove all literals $\bar u$ from the remaining clauses.
+Add $u$ to the set $\U$.

+\emph{Hyper-resolution with binary implications:} Resolve all negative literals of a clause simultaneously with binary implications possessing identical premises.

+Let $\D$ be the set of clauses after applying the two rules exhaustively.\\ If $\D$ contains the empty clause, return ``$\leq 1$ model''.\\ If $\U$ contains a literal for every variable in~$\varphi$, return ``$\leq 1$ model''.\\ If $\varphi$ contains a variable that appears neither in~$\D$ nor in~$\U$, return $1$ as minimal Hamming distance.